UPDATED BY

 • Stealth Monitoring

-Unless they’re inventing gadgets or conducting cutting-edge research, companies budding in this field typically follow a keep-it-simple formula.
+Unless they’re inventing gadgets or conducting cutting-edge research, cannabis tech companies typically follow a keep-it-simple formula.
 They take a product, service or discipline — like workforce management or an e-commerce platform — and outfit it for the needs of cannabis cultivators, producers, manufacturers and consumers alike.

 What Is Cannatech?